 Turn subtitles on or off or change the language: Say something like “Hey Siri, turn on English subtitles on the Living Room TV.”

 Turn Apple TV on or off: Say something like “Hey Siri, turn off the Living Room TV.”

 If your connected display supports HDMI CEC, the Apple TV will also turn the connected display on or off.

 Control accessories using HomePod

 Control a single accessory: Say a command using the name you gave the accessory in the Home app.
-For example, say “Hey Siri, turn on the porch light.”
+For example, say “Hey Siri, turn on the outdoor light”.

-Check accessory status: Say something like “Hey Siri, is the porch light on?”
+Check accessory status: Say something like “Hey Siri, is the outdoor light on?”